 At the White House

-Cooley partners invited to discuss pro bono legal services for the poor with Vice President Biden.
+Cooley partners discuss pro bono legal services with Vice President Biden.

 We give pro bono matters the same staffing, attention and resources as billable matters.
 We also assign pro bono matters the same weight and credit as billable matters when evaluating each attorney's contributions to the firm.